VummadiHarsha39/vummadiharsha39.github.io/_portfolio/portfolio-11.md

 The model is based on a Transformer architecture, specifically a BERT-base-uncased model.
 BERT, renowned for its ability to understand context in text, was fine-tuned on our specialized emotion classification task, adapting its vast pre-trained knowledge to this specific domain.

 ### The Deception Detector: Our Unique Edge
-This line graph visualizes the fluctuations in total bus ridership on a monthly basis from January 2013 to December 2016.
-We can observe seasonal patterns, typically with higher ridership in certain months of the year, and an overall trend in ridership over the four-year period.
 This is where our project truly stands out.
 I developed a second, custom deep learning model—the Deception Detector.
 Unlike traditional text-only approaches, this model takes both the raw review text and the emotional probabilities (the output from our Emotion Classifier for a given text) to classify a review as either real or fake.
 This multi-modal feature fusion is the core innovation for counterfeit detection.

 This custom PyTorch model extends a standard Transformer by incorporating a unique fusion layer.
 It uses a BERT-base-uncased model as its base text encoder but then intelligently integrates the emotional probabilities.

 For training this crucial model, we used a mixed dataset:
 Real Reviews: Primarily sourced from the GoEmotions dataset.
 Synthetic Fake Reviews: For initial pipeline validation, a portion of real reviews were intentionally mislabeled as fake.
 (It's important to note that for real-world deployment, this would ideally be replaced with genuinely deceptive datasets or more sophisticated synthetic data generation methods).

 ### The Explanation Generator: Unveiling Insights